zingimmick/laravel-flysystem-obs/README.md

 ## License

-Package Skeleton Laravel is an open-sourced software licensed under the [MIT license](LICENSE).
+Laravel Flysystem OBS is an open-sourced software licensed under the [MIT license](LICENSE).